reactiveui/website/input/reactive-extensions/Exploring/Exploring.md

+title: Exploring The Major Interfaces in Rx
+---
 # Exploring The Major Interfaces in Rx

 This topic describes the major Reactive Extensions (Rx) interfaces used to represent observable sequences and subscribe to them.